 The difference between the two recordings was immense.
 ‘The Pleasure Principle’ was all of us playing together and to lay down the basis of the track and then doing overdubs.

 ‘Telekon’ was much more fragmented with us coming and going and sometimes hanging around all day and doing no recording at all.

 I played some keyboards on it and viola, but Denis Haines had joined the band and added keyboard parts.
 Gary did a lot of overdubs himself on various synths and then you had RRussell adding guitar, Paul on bass and Cedric on drums.
 But my memory of it was that it was put together in a rather random way compared to ‘The Pleasure Principle’.
 It was still a brilliant album mind you and I’m well proud to have been involved.

 Everyone naturally talks about tracks like ‘Complex’ when referencing your contribution, but I’d like to mention ‘M.E.’ and ‘Tracks’, what can you remember about doing those?

 ‘Tracks’ sadly I have no memory at all.
 Did I play on it?
 But on ‘M.E.’, I was given full license to come up with the parts under Gary’s guidance.
 I’d play them and he’d make the decision as to if he liked what I had done or not.
 This is a pattern that followed through into future recordings with Gary.

 You’ve been working with German songstress Katja von Kassel and you did a new version of ‘Fade To Grey’ with her for ELECTRONIC CIRCUS.
-Now that version of the album has been taken out of circulation, will it reappear on say your next EP with her?
+Now that version of the album has been taken out of circulation, will it reappear on perhaps your next EP with her or something?